 The honorees include three-time Emmy Award® and three-time Tony Award® winning actress Glenn Close (for her work with Bring Change2Mind), two-time Golden Globe® winning actresses Lena Dunham (Girls Educational & Mentoring Services – GEMS), EGOT (Emmy®, Grammy®, Oscar® and Tony®) winning actress Whoopi Goldberg (Figure Skating in Harlem), Academy Award® winning actress Rachel Weisz (The Opportunity Network) and TV and social media icon and entrepreneur Kim Kardashian West (Children’s Hospital Los Angeles).
 The star-studded affair was also attended by actresses Cobie Smulders, Jennifer Morrison, Dascha Polanco, Lucky Editor-in-Chief Eva Chen, and more.

 “Variety’s Power of Women initiative has become a shining example of what is possible when committed women with a voice stand up for worthy causes and harness their power to give back and inspire others to do the same,” says Michelle Sobrino, Publisher, Variety.

-Variety and Variety.com provide the industry with the most comprehensive coverage of motion pictures, television and the digital space.
+The variety and Variety.com provide the industry with the most comprehensive coverage of motion pictures, television, and digital space.
 With respected and experienced news reporters in Los Angeles, New York and around the world, Variety marries its historic coverage of the entertainment business with a technologically advanced website and new weekly print edition, offering readers the in-depth news coverage needed to remain competitive in the ever-changing entertainment industry.
 The Variety Group – Variety, Variety.com, Variety Insight, LA 411, NY 411 – is owned by Variety Media, LLC, a division of Penske Media Corporation.